CCI-MOC/lsvd-rbd/README.md

 - strategy 1: incoming writes check the list of LBA ranges being copied by a running GC cycle, and block if they interfere
 - strategy 2: keep a list of writes during the GC copy process.
 When it's done, subtract those ranges from the GC map updates.

+### Cache sharing

+In theory multiple virtual disks based on the same clone image ought to be able to share locally cached blocks from the base image.
+In practice it's a bit tricky because each virtual disk is in a separate QEMU process.

+Proposal - separate cache daemon for caching clone base images.
+Use shared memory to communicate with individual virtual disks:
+- communicate via unix socket
+- pass read-only file descriptor for cache partition
+- cache map in shared memory - see shm\_overview(7)
+- sequence number in shared memory
+- clients send usage information over socket

+Sequence number is even when map is valid, odd when it's being updated.
+To use the cache:
+- check that map is valid, sequence number S
+- translate with local copy of map
+- fetch from cache
+- check that map sequence is still S. If not, bail and fetch directly

+The shared cache should update the map infrequently, and take a decent amount of time in doing so.
+(1 second?)

 ### status

+**Sun Feb 27 23:55:50 2022**
+- init from superblock (sort of)
+- started some unit tests using python unittest framework and ctypes

+**Sun Feb 27 10:03:23 2022** Basic functionality seems to be working under BDUS.
+- file only, no objects yet
+- starts up with empty disk - no map recovery
+- no cache

+Things to do now:
+1. basic python unit tests
+2. write coalescing, in-memory map
+3. map recovery on startup
+4. cache writes, change in-memory map to cache map
+5. object backend

 **Mon Jan 31 23:48:00 2022** object headers seem to be mostly done.
 Journal headers for writes are done, but need to figure out the superblock.
 Steps from here:
 1. get read/write working with librbd interface and null operations